 Boating accidents can result in serious injury or death.
-When someone is injured in a boating accident, the victim may be able to file a personal injury lawsuit to pay for the expenses and to cover losses, including:
+When you are injured in a boating accident, you may be able to file a personal injury lawsuit to pay for the expenses and to cover losses, including:

-When a boating accident causes long-term damage, the injury victim may also be able to claim damages for:
+When a boating accident causes long-term damage, you may also be able to claim damages for:

 - Loss of earning capacity,

 - Compensation for disfigurement.

 Boating in the open water always carries the risk of a fatal drowning accident.
 If someone dies in a boating accident, the surviving family members can file a wrongful death lawsuit for compensation to cover the loss of

 Our California personal injury attorneys discuss the frequently asked questions about boating accident lawsuits:

 - 1. Can I file a lawsuit after a boating accident?